JasonEb/tech-documentation/seeding-mern/main.md

 # Introduction
-# Technologies Covered
-# Main
-- hook
--

 Seeding is the process of creating systemic dummy data within a database.
 This is a practice I first observed with the Ruby On Rails framework with [Faker](https://github.com/faker-ruby/faker), SQL and ActiveRecord, but sought to mimic that with MongoDb and Mongoose.

 A database filled wth data is great for interacting with your data models and testing between 100s or 100000s of records.
-Let's establish data models:
+This article will demonstrate a basic back-end demonstration with Node.js.

+## Main Technologies
+ - node.js, express, Mongodb, mongoose

+### Project Data Models
 ```
 +-----------------+         +-------------+
 |User             |         |Post         |